Skip to content

 Necessary examinations

-I request basic pre-operative tests that include a complete blood count, coagulation profile (PT and aPTT), blood glucose, creatinine, and electrocardiogram.
-Patients over forty years old or with specific health conditions may require cardiological evaluation with surgical risk.
+I request basic pre-operative tests that include a full blood count, coagulation profile (PT and aPTT), blood glucose, creatinine, and ECG.
+Patients over forty years old or with specific health conditions may require a pre-operative cardiac assessment.

-I advise the suspension of medications that increase the risk of bleeding — such as acetylsalicylic acid, anti-inflammatories, vitamin E, omega 3, and ginkgo biloba — for fifteen days before and fifteen days after the surgery.
+I advise the discontinuation of medications that increase the risk of bleeding — such as acetylsalicylic acid, anti-inflammatories, vitamin E, omega 3, and ginkgo biloba — for two weeks before and two weeks after the surgery.

 The procedure step by step

 I believe that understanding each step of the surgery helps to reduce anxiety and build confidence.
-I will describe exactly how I perform transconjunctival blepharoplasty in my clinic in Londrina:
+I will describe exactly how I perform transconjunctival blepharoplasty in my clinic in Brazil:

 Anaesthesia and preparation